PadScratchJohns/TelephonyStack-Salt/README.md

 Mine - other VM's grain data (same as above)
 Pillar - data that the VM's would not naturally know. (fqdn, external services, etc) Custom grains - You have to run the sync_grains script.
 This parses the hostname in grains and adds them to the box.
+Sensitive data - this is added to the /cfg path by terraform so any passwords or fqdn's etc you need should be put in a file each, then use the bash scripts with sed as part of the install to swap them out.

 # How to run